ietf-wg-ppm/draft-ietf-ppm-dap/draft-pda-protocol.md

 to enable the system to handle very large batches of reports, this process can be performed incrementally.
 To aggregate a set of reports, the leader sends an AggregateReq to the helper containing those report shares.
-The helper then processes the (verifying the proofs and incorporating their values into the ongoing aggregate) and replies to the leader.
+The helper then processes them (verifying the proofs and incorporating their values into the ongoing aggregate) and replies to the leader.
 Depending on the PPM scheme, processing the reports -- especially verifying the proofs -- may require multiple